Wizards-vs-Robots/documentation/srs.md

 ### 1.2 Scope
-The project is going to be realized foremost as a desktop game with ports to handhelds such as phones and tablets.
+The project is going to be realized primarily as a desktop game with ports to handhelds such as phones and tablets with operating system support for Linux, Windows and Darwin based operating systems.

-Actors of this App can be users or moderators.
+Actors of this game can be _players_ or _coop players_.

-Planned Subsystems are:
+Planned subsystems:
-* Notice Board:
+* Menu:
 The notice board is the essential part of the user interface.
 Game sessions should be visualized as postings including relevant information about the session.
 Those should be partly standardized by a form with a free text option for specifics.
 The data must be stored accordingly.
-* Account System:
+* Level design:
 Users can create accounts so sessions can be connected to a person as well as to join requests.
 User data must be stored alongside the posting data.
 * Friend List and User Rating:
 Once the account system is created there will be the option to mark users as favorites.
 Also users or game sessions should get a rating to counter abuse.